 Kaitlyn Dunnett is the pseudonym I use on my contemporary mysteries because I am better known under my own name (Kathy Lynn Emerson) for historical mysteries, nonfiction, and historical romances.
 I used a pseudonym once before, for three contemporary category romances I wrote for Silhouette.
 That name was Kaitlyn (the name I'd have given myself rather than Kathy Lynn) Gorton (my maiden name).
 I didn't want to use the same pseudonym again, since these new books are mysteries, not romances, so I kept the Kaitlyn and borrowed the surname of one of my favorite authors, Dorothy Dunnett.
 I was hoping to reduce confusion by using different names for my contemporary and my historical mysteries, but opinion is mixed on whether this was a good idea or not.
 Just to make things more complicated, I have also used yet another pseudonym, Kate Emerson, to write non-mystery historical novels set in the Tudor era.

-I live in Maine with my husband and assorted cats and although I am not currently involved in things Scottish, I have been in the past.
+I live in Maine and although I am not currently involved in things Scottish, I have been in the past.
 When my husband was learning to play the bagpipes, I took up the bass drum, and we once played in a small, rural, bagpipe band.
 I've since given up the drum for the pen and my husband traded in his bagpipes for custom woodworking.
 He is the real-life source for the projects "Dan Ruskin" works on in the Liss MacCrimmon Mysteries.
 For more information on the jigsaw-puzzle tables he makes, click here:

 And now let me introduce you to the inspiration for the real star of the Liss MacCrimmon Mystery Series, "Lumpkin" the cat.
-Although described in the books as "a big yellow tom," in reality he is buff-colored.
-He doesn't weigh quite as much as his fictional counterpart, either, although he's making every effort to reach that point!
+Although described in the books as "a big yellow tom," in reality he was buff-colored.

 Lumpkin has his own web page Just click here to see more.